FHA5/ICS344-Project/PHASE 1 /README.md

  **Why?** Scanning all ports (`-p-`) ensures no open services are missed.
 Service detection (`-sV`) reveals detailed version info—critical for identifying vulnerabilities.

-- Result: Port 22 is open and running OpenSSH 6.6.1p1, a service often attacked via brute-force if weak credentials exist.
+- Result: Port 22 is open and running OpenSSH 6.6.1p1.
--

 ![Screenshot 2025-05-05 220016](https://github.com/user-attachments/assets/08079eea-de46-4efc-9fb7-63d1eb62d97d)

 **Why it matters ?**
-Normally, after a few failed login attempts, SSH closes the connection.
+- Normally, after a few failed login attempts, SSH closes the connection.
 But with this flaw, an attacker can send many password guesses in a single session speeding up brute-force attacks.

 **Impact ?**
-OpenSSH 6.6.1p1 does not restrict the list of keyboard-interactive devices, so this version is vulnerable. /n Brute-force tools like Hydra become more effective.
+- OpenSSH 6.6.1p1 does not restrict the list of keyboard-interactive devices, so this version is vulnerable. /n
+- Brute-force tools like Hydra become more effective.

 #### 2. Credential Brute-Forcing with Hydra
 ```bash